 “Recent well testing in various towns around Connecticut has found arsenic and uranium,” said DPH Epidemiologist Brian Toal.
 “While the distribution of contaminated wells has been sporadic, there have been enough findings statewide to prompt recommended testing for both metals in all Connecticut towns.

-OTHER TESTS TO CONSIDER
+OTHER WATER QUALITY TESTS TO CONSIDER

 Volatile Organic Compounds (VOC's)